DevOps-Group-E/DevopsApp/readme.md

 ***

 # DevopsApp
-This is our DevOps Group Project.
+This is our Final DevOps Group-E Project.